New Model Army: Ireland

+Later that year, on 15 August 1649, the New Model Army landed in Ireland to start the Cromwellian conquest of Ireland.
 At Kilkenny, in March 1650, the town's defenders skilfully beat back numerous Parliamentarian assaults before being forced to surrender.
 Shortly afterwards, about 2,000 soldiers of the New Model died in abortive assaults against a breach defended by veteran Ulstermen in the siege of Clonmel.
 These bloody scenes were repeated during the siege of Charlemont Fort later that year.
-Thousands more died of disease, particularly in the long sieges of Limerick, Waterford and Galway.

-The Army was also constantly at risk of attack by Irish guerrillas called tóraithe ("tories" in English), literally meaning "pursuer", who attacked vulnerable garrisons and supply columns.
-The New Model Army responded to this threat with forced evictions of the civilian population from certain areas and by destroying food supplies.
-These tactics caused a widespread famine throughout the country from 1650 onwards.
+The Army was also constantly at risk of attack by Irish guerrillas called tóraithe ("tories" in English), literally meaning "pursuer".

-Overall, around 43,000 English soldiers fought in the Parliamentarian army in Ireland between 1649 and 1653, in addition to some 9,000 Irish Protestants.
-By the end of the campaign in 1653, much of the Army's wages were still in arrears.
-About 12,000 veterans were awarded land confiscated from Irish Catholics in lieu of pay.
-Many soldiers sold these land grants to other Protestant settlers, but about 7,500 of them settled in Ireland.
-They were required to keep their weapons to act as a reserve in case of any future rebellions in the country.
+Overall, around 43,000 English soldiers fought in the Parliamentarian army in Ireland between 1649 and 1653.
+In addition, some 9,000 Irish Protestants also served.

 The Army generally performed well when storming fortifications, for example at the siege of Drogheda, but paid a heavy price at Clonmel when Cromwell ordered them to attack a well-defended breach.